-Lou Brutus, self-proclaimed Sonic Warrior, has been one of the most acclaimed radio hosts of the last two decades.
+Lou Brutus, self-titled Sonic Warrior and Professional Music Fan, has been one of the most acclaimed radio hosts of the last two decades.

-Through his twenty plus years of national syndication, sixteen plus years on Sirius XM Satellite Radio and successful work in Chicago, Boston, Philadelphia, Washington DC and Providence, he is an instantly recognized voice to radio listeners across the U.S.
+Through his twenty-one plus years of national syndication, seventeen plus years on Sirius XM Satellite Radio and successful work in Chicago, Boston, Philadelphia, Washington DC and Providence, he is an instantly recognized voice to radio listeners across the U.S.

 Brutus has garnered tremendous amounts of positive press for both his intensely creative on air work and ground breaking original programming… all without ever running afoul of the F.C.C.
 Publications such as Rolling Stone, USA Today and Entertainment Weekly have sung the praises of his work.